tamarainwang/global_retail_elt-project/README.md

 In this case study, I'm tasked with setting up a basic data warehouse for a retail firm that currently stores its data in Excel.
 The companies required a solution that could easily be automated to help the business easily gain insights into their best selling items, clients and locations.

+## CORE CONCEPTS THAT ENABLE DELIVERY OF THIS PORJECT ARE:

+1) Problem Statement Breakdown
+2) Proof Of Concept Planning and Architecture (Before writing Code)
+3) Data Transformation and Modelling (SQL, Python)
+4) Data Ingestion(Python)
+5) Functional Programming(Python)
+6) Data Analysis (SQL)

+## Problem Statement Breakdown

+Based on the company’s specifications, the project will be segmented into 2 tasks aligned with the requested deliverables:

+1) Building a Data Warehouse
+2) Semi-Automated Process

  My objective is to build an ETL pipeline using Python and Pandas.
 This involves creating a directory for output files, normalizing data from a provided Excel spreadsheet, and then saving the results into four CSV files for products, customers, locations, and orders.
 The next step in my project is to materialize these tables into a PostgreSQL database.
 I used a free Postgres database service, ElephantSQL, for hosting (cost-saving measure).
 My goal is to effectively transition the firm’s data from Excel into a structured database, laying the groundwork for a more sophisticated data management system.

-## CORE CONCEPTS THAT ENABLE DELIVERY OF THIS PORJECT ARE:

-1) Problem Statement Breakdown
-2) Proof Of Concept Planning and Architecture (Before writing Code)
-3) Data Transformation and Modelling (SQL Python)
-4) Data Ingestion
-5) Functional ProgrammingPython
-6) Data Analysis (SQL)

 ## TOOLS

 ### These tools collectively supported the tasks of data extraction, transformation, and loading into a PostgreSQL database.

-Python: The primary programming language for scripting the ETL process.
+1) Python:

 Pandas: I used this library for data manipulation and transformation.
-SQLAlchemy: I used this to interact with the PostgreSQL database (ElephantSQL DB)
+SQLAlchemy: I used this to interact with the PostgreSQL database (ElephantSQL DB).
 psycopg2: I used this PostgreSQL database adapter to facilitate database connections and transactions.
 openpyxl: I used Python library to read from and write to the supplied excel file.
 dotenv: Utilised this package to load environment variables from a .env file, to secure my database credentials.
 os: I used this library to interact with my operating system, e.g creating directories.

+### This was used to manipulate the data in the database,create another analtytics table and perfom some basic analytics.

+2) SQL

 In this project, I followed these steps: